eshinhw/trading-books-and-research-papers/books/how_to_many_money_in_stock.md

 - Select stocks with 25% to 50% annual growth rates.
 - The stability of a company's five-year earnings record is also important.

+## Chapter 9

+In the stock market, you absolutely can't win either unless you have a strong predetermined defense to protect yourself against large losses.
+This may surprise you, but if you invest in stocks, you are going to make a never ending number of mistakes in your selection and timing of purchases.
+These poor decisions will lead to losses, some of which can become quite awful.
+No matter how smart you may think you are or how good you believe your information or analysis is, you simply are not going to be right all of the time.
+In fact, you will probably be right only half the time!